feipercent/Forecasting-Price-of-Gold-and-Silver/README.md

 ● Make Data Stationary

 By conducting check stationary, Observiously, the prices of gold and silver are not staionary.
-To make the data stationary, three different methods can be used, 1) Exponential Average, 2) Differencing, 3) Decomposing.
+To make the data stationary, three different methods was used, 1) Exponential Average, 2) Differencing, 3) Decomposing.

 ### MODEL FORECASTING: